 Update: This billboard was taken down shortly after this post was widely shared as criticism mounted.
 Our collective voices matter!
 Still, the question remains.
 Why was it so poorly thought out and put up in the first place?
 Messaging matters.

-Recently on a pleasant Saturday outing, dear hubby and I were driving along and talking sort of mindlessly, probably about our tax return, since we were on our way to do tax stuff, when out of the corner of my eye, I caught a glimpse of a certain billboard along the highway we were on.
+Recently on a pleasant Saturday outing, Dear Hubby and I were driving along and talking rather mindlessly, probably about our tax return, since we were on our way to do tax stuff, when out of the corner of my eye, I caught a glimpse of a certain billboard along the highway we were on.
 I did a double take and immediately started stewing.

 At first I wasn’t even sure I had read the words on the billboard quite right.
 They seemed too outlandish, even for Cancerland.

 This is what they said:

 She never gave up.
 So her cancer did.